Skip to main content

 When to Replace an Appliance Part: A Guide to Gaskets, Pumps, Belts & More

 Appliances are complex machines with many moving parts, and over time, some of those parts are bound to wear out or fail.
-When this happens, a full replacement of the appliance isn’t always necessary.
-In fact, swapping out a single component can often be a more cost-effective and environmentally friendly solution.
-Knowing when a part needs to be replaced and which parts are best left to a professional is key.
+When this happens, a full replacement of the appliance isn’t always necessary — swapping out a single component is often more cost-effective and better for the environment.
+Knowing which parts wear out, what the warning signs look like, and which repairs are safe to attempt yourself is the key question this guide answers.

 Common Parts That Wear Out & How to Spot a Problem

 Different appliances have different high-wear parts.
-Here’s a look at some of the most common ones and the signs that they need to be replaced.
+Here’s a look at the most common ones and the signs that they need replacing.

 1. Gaskets and Seals